“He has brought me to his banquet hall and his banner over me is love“ (Song of Solomon 2:4).

 I used to laugh my way through the verse above, looking forward to the day when I would dine with Christ in Glory!
-Oh the chocoloate and the scones... and the tea, taken sweet with heavy cream.
+Oh, the chocolate and the scones!
+We’d have tea, taken sweet with heavy cream, and sweet conversation too.
 What a rich spread it would be!
-However, I must confess that as I fast and pray this week, my thoughts of heavenly hash are beginning to fade, and Christ alone remains seated at the banqueting table.
-From His extravagant banquet hall Christ bids us come, not for a tea party but for Him.
+However, I must confess that over the years as I’ve learned to fast and pray, my thoughts of sweet treats have begun to fade.
+Amazingly, the more those sweet treats diminish, the more Christ Himself, seated surely at the table, bidding me come, becomes the feast I’m most hungry for.

 (I Can Only Imagine, by Mercy Me)

 In this season of my life, I rarely think about the food that Christ is going to set upon on the table under the banner that proclaims His love for me.
 Instead, I think about and deeply desire the sweetness of His Presence.
 That’s what I’m most hungry for!